-Davis Roche (2019–2021) is a rising third-year student in the MHA class of 2022.
+Davis Roche (2019–2021) is a graduate of the MHA Class of 2022.
 He is from Jacksonville, Florida and graduated from Valdosta State University with a BBA in Healthcare Administration and a minor in Business Law.
-Davis is interested in hospital operations and is preparing to begin his administrative residency at Orlando Health in Florida.
+Davis is interested in hospital operations and is currently working as a Perioperative Business Manager at Orlando Health in Florida.
 His favorite hobbies include playing golf, fitness, and going to the beach.

 Her healthcare interests encompass many facets of hospital operations including a focus on quality, safety, and process improvement.
 When not at school or in the office, Robin enjoys running, hiking, and spending time with her classmates.

 Kate Best (2017–2019) joined the intern program in 2017 and is a graduate of the VCU MHA Class of 2020.
 She is from Virginia Beach, Virginia and graduated from University of Virginia with a BA in Art History and a minor in International Relations.
 During her internship, Kate played a significant role in a variety of initiatives including the creation of financial and quality dashboards, the first annual Retreat, and the development of the Department’s Strategic Plan.